 I am not a fan of cocktail parties.
 I just don’t understand why I need to dress up in a suit in order to drink wine.
 Yet, every year I am tossed headlong into the Cocktail Party Lifestyle.
-I am a member of The Council for the Advancement and Support of Education (CASE) and I am expected to attend the organization’s annual district conference.
+I am a member of The Council for the Advancement and Support of Education (CASE).
+Because of this, I am expected to attend the organization’s annual district conference.

 But don’t get me wrong.
 I like CASE conferences.
 There are usually a lot of interesting workshops to attend and the food is always excellent.
-And, because a person would look pretty stupid drinking wine in a suit at a Red Roof Inn, the CASE event organizers always select a beautiful hotel – the kind with one of those cavernous lobbies that you’d “ooh” and “aah” over if you weren’t so focused on looking sophisticated in front of the bellman.
+And, because a person would look pretty stupid drinking wine in a suit at a Red Roof Inn, the CASE event organizers always select a beautiful hotel—the kind with one of those sparkly, cavernous lobbies that you’d “ooh” and “aah” over if you weren’t so focused on looking sophisticated in front of the bellman.

 So the conferences are great.